 As a part of the early years’ skill-building programme, the students have been involved in a wide range of activities like transferring material with tongs, beading, Montessori paper clip activity, spooning of marbles, working with Pink Cubes and Brown stairs for dimensional awareness, transferring beans from one bowl to another and solving shape puzzles.

 Pre-writing skills were also enhanced with the use of different materials like sand, slate etc. for tracing.
-Students used insets and frames to create shapes and to draw different patterns inside those shapes.
+Students used insets and frames to create shapes and drew different patterns inside them.

-Dance lessons focused on the development of postures where students loved to showcase their fine and gross movements using jazz dance styles.
+Dance lessons focussed on the development of postures where students loved to showcase fine and gross movements of Jazz dance style.